ajskateboarder/scratch-git/README.md

 Changes are done by sprite and are separated by commas.

-Commits start with the name of the sprite you are making changes to (e.g. Sprite1, Stage) with a comma afterwards (similar to CC).
+Commits start with the name of the sprite you are making changes to (e.g. Sprite1, Stage) with a colon afterwards (similar to CC).

 Commits then specify the change they are making using one of the following statements: